wang159/zT_b/README.md

 This function is written by

-Authors: Xufeng Wang, Evan Witkosk, and Mark Lundstrom
+Authors: Xufeng Wang, Evan Witkoske, and Mark Lundstrom

 Contact: lundstro@ecn.purdue.edu